SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 instance life cycle.)

 ## Previous standard versions

+This is v1.3 of the standard, which adds the required `scs:required` setting.
+(As this is a new hard requirement, this may require a new major versioni v2, but let's have the discussion first.)

 This is v1.2 of the standard, which adds recommended flavors with more RAM.